sangram2093/dataproc_monitoring_agent_new/README.md

 - The agent trusts the `cag_run_state` dataset as ground truth; ensure your Composer pipeline writes the row before Dataproc clusters are torn down.
 - Cost fields (vcore seconds, memory seconds) flow straight from `spark_event_metrics`; adjust your upstream JSON schema if you need additional signals.
 - Legacy GCP service clients remain in `src/dataproc_monitoring_agent/services/` for backward compatibility but are no longer invoked by the default pipeline.
+- Logical Spark job families are inferred by trimming the run-specific suffix from `spark_jobid`/`spark_taskid`, so baseline comparisons span multiple executions of the same job definition.